-- d.
+- a.
+Understand the codes of conduct applicable to the different types of workers who interact with children deprived of liberty for various reasons - b.
+Be familiar with professional conduct obligations and responsibilities - c.
+Understand the issues surrounding identity protection and stigmatisation - d.
 Be able to describe the ethical considerations and code of conduct applicable to interacting with children deprived of liberty - e.
 Be familiar with privacy rules - f.
-Know where to get information and find professional training for my profession - g.
+Know where to get information and find professional training for my profes- - g.
 Know where to refer cases or who to share information with internally or outside the organisation - h.
 Understand the biases and preconceived notions held by other actors, reflecting their personal beliefs or those of the institution they represent